afrozenpeach/coding_challenge/README.md

 - Better error handling - build a custom error page that displays detailed error information in addition to a status code
 - Instead of using a generic object for the combined profile, make an actual class
 - Make a class for github and bitbucket, that both inherit from a base class
+- Unit testing!
+- - test the health check route returns All Good and a status 200
+- - test each of the 3 github/bitbucket api functions using a dummy org with a set number of repos (alternatively: mock a repo to return)
+- - test each of the 3 github/bitbucket api functions on known 404 producing repos (alternatively: mock a 404 result)
+- - test the combined_double function for an expected result